smatts3/moodle-dev/README.md

-To launch a new instance of a dev environment run:
+To launch a new instance of a dev environment run, specifying an optional project name:

-    new.sh
+    new.sh [NAME]

 To generate a new build image do: